 Writing in public gives you immediate feedback on your actions and beliefs.

 This form of social feedback hones your actions.
 It makes your thoughts and actions align like the sun, moon, and earth during a solar eclipse.

 It takes effort for people to understand each other.
-You need to communicate, listen, question, etc.
+You need to communicate, listen, ask questions, etc.

-What often happens, though, is that you think you understand each other, but you're actually not in agreement.
+What often happens, though, is that you think you understand each other, but in truth, you're not in agreement.